SUSE/manager-rancher-auto/README.md

 ## Salt Pillar Creation
 The pillar data in this repository located in /salt/pillar/ is used to create the K3s pillar data on the SUSE Manager Server so that the salt states will have the right values when they execute.
-In /salt/pillar/ there is a file called top.sls which gives the name of the pillar and the scope of minions that it applies to, which in this case is a wildcard for all.
+In /salt/pillar/ there is a file called top.sls which gives the name of the pillar and the scope of minions that it applies to, which in this case is a wildcard for all minions.
+In production deployments you would want to narrow this down to a group of minions for your K3s/RKE cluster.
 These files needs to be located in /srv/pillar/ on the SUSE Manager server.
 ```
   base: